-- Examination of the patient. - History of illness and/or review of patient records. - Evaluation of tests or studies (i.e., radiology or pathology). - Hearing and vision screenings. - Any entries into the patient's records. - Evaluation of reports of tests or studies earlier referred to another physician for an opinion and subsequently returned for use in the office visit being conducted. - Advice or information provided during or in association with the visit. - Case management. - The prescription of any medicinals, home supplies or equipment during or as a result of the visit. - The application or the re-application of any standard dressing during a visit. - Therapeutic, prophylactic, or diagnostic injection administration provided on the same day as an office visit, home visit, or nursing home visit. - Additional charges beyond the regular charge for services requested after office hours, holidays or in an emergency situation.
+- Examination of the patient. - History of illness and/or review of patient records. - Evaluation of tests or studies (i.e., radiology or pathology). - Hearing and vision screenings. - Any entries into the patient's records. - Evaluation of reports of tests or studies earlier referred to another physician for an opinion and subsequently returned for use in the office visit being conducted.

-- Items of office overhead such as malpractice insurance, telephones, computer equipment, software, personnel, supplies, cleaning, disinfectants, photographs, equipment sterilization, etc. - Telephone calls and web-based correspondence are content of service when billed with another service on the same day.
-Telephone calls may be covered if it meets the telemedicine/telehealth definition and is billed with place of service 02 or 10 and the GT modifier. - Anesthesia provided in an office setting is considered content of service and not reimbursed separately.
-The provider cannot require the patient to sign a waiver or bill the patient for this service. - For services that include assessment and evaluation of that assessment, the date of the assessment shall be the date of service.
+- Advice or information provided during or in association with the visit. - Case management. - The prescription of any medicinals, home supplies or equipment during or as a result of the visit. - The application or the re-application of any standard dressing during a visit. - Therapeutic, prophylactic, or diagnostic injection administration provided on the same day as an office visit, home visit, or nursing home visit. - Additional charges beyond the regular charge for services requested after office hours, holidays or in an emergency situation. - Examination and/or treatment room. - Items of office overhead such as malpractice insurance, telephones, computer equipment, software, personnel, supplies, cleaning, disinfectants, photographs, equipment sterilization, etc. - Telephone calls and web-based correspondence are content of service when billed with another service on the same day. - Anesthesia provided in an office setting is considered content of service and not reimbursed separately.
+The provider cannot require the patient to sign a waiver or bill the patient for this service. - For services that include assessment and evaluation of that assessment, the date of the assessment shall be the date of service. - Mileage (except for ambulance)